CrisVillatoro/CrisVillatoro/README.md

  I am eager to apply my expertise in data science to contribute to innovative and sustainable solutions for today's challenges.
 Let's connect and discuss how data can help us to create a positive change!

-- 🔭 I’m currently working on a OMDENA project as a volunteer: Precision Millet Farming-Leveraging Geospatial Technology to Optimize Crop Selection and Yield
+- 🔭 I’m currently working on a Omdena project as a volunteer: Precision Millet Farming-Leveraging Geospatial Technology to Optimize Crop Selection and Yield
 - ⚗️ I’m currently learning SQL, Cloud Computing and of course more Python!
 -
 #### Open to Work!
 Currently looking for a position 🙌🏽